-Cowes Classics Week is back again, organised by the Royal London Yacht Club volunteers and assisted by the Royal Ocean Racing Club, Royal Thames YC, Cowes Corinthian YC, Royal Victoria YC and the Island SC.
+Cowes Classics Week is back again in 2021, organised by the Royal London Yacht Club volunteers and assisted by the Royal Ocean Racing Club, Royal Thames YC, Cowes Corinthian YC, Royal Victoria YC and the Island SC.

 Two races a day, or three if weather necessitates, on committee boat windward-leeward and round the can courses, will satisfy the keenly competitive spirit of the one design classes, while handicap classes and larger yachts will sail over round-the-cans mid-Solent courses.
 Finish lines at the end of each day will be on or near the Club’s shore line so it’s quick and easy to get ashore.
-Take a look at the Notice of Race available from our document download page.
+The Notice of Race will be published on this website in Spring 2020.

 A full social calendar of after-racing activity, including the legendary daily afternoon tea and cakes at the Clubhouse, adds to the fun and social atmosphere of the week.

 Over the twelve previous years of the event the Royal London has built up an enviable reputation for international level race management, good courses and fast results, no mean feat considering that racing is underway each day on five separate race courses.

 Cowes Classics Week is grateful to signature sponsor Red Funnel and all our supporting sponsors.